JuliaMolSim/Molly.jl/docs/src/differentiable.md

     return loss_val
 end
 ```
+Currently only the combination of `LennardJones` and `CoulombReactionField` works on the GPU or fast on the CPU.
+Other types work but run slower on the CPU.
+This will change in future.

-Now we can obtain the gradient of `loss` with respect to the atom property `σ`.
+We can obtain the gradient of `loss` with respect to the atom property `σ`.
 ```julia
 grad = gradient(loss, σtrue)[1]
 ```
-We can use this gradient in a training loop to optimise `σ`, starting from an arbitrary value.
+This gradient can be used in a training loop to optimise `σ`, starting from an arbitrary value.
 ```julia
 function train()
     σlearn = 0.60 / scale_σ_to_dist